etiennestuder/gradle-rocker-plugin/README.md

 > Declare `optimize = true` in the rocker configuration of your Gradle build, and then run your build with the `-t` command line option.
 Deactivating the hot-reload feature
 > of Rocker will also enable the rocker tasks for task output caching by the [Gradle build cache](https://docs.gradle.org/current/userguide/build_cache.html).

+> Warning: do not configure any of `templateDir`, `outputDir`, and `classDir` to point to the same directory or to a directory that also contains other content.

 # Invocation

 ## Invoke rocker task